Bet You Didn’t Know

 There were some truly wonderful accomplishments in those early years but also the inevitable ups and downs of a new business finding its legs.

-In the early 1980s, Mike Buckley acquired an ownership position in the company and started bringing in key people and partners including the inimitable Raymond Cyr to run operations.
-Over the next three decades Expographiq acquired its building, dramatically added to its capabilities, invested in equipment, systems and processes, built a talented team, won accolades and acquired clients across Canada and in the United States.
+In the late 1970’s, Mike Buckley acquired an ownership position in the company and started bringing in key people and partners including the inimitable Raymond Cyr to run operations.
+Over the next four decades Expographiq acquired its building, dramatically added to its capabilities, invested in equipment, systems and processes, built a talented team, won accolades and acquired clients across Canada and in the United States.

 In a nutshell, that’s how Expographiq got to where it is today.
 Want to know more about how we got to where we are?
 We’d be happy to talk history in person.
 Truth be told though, we enjoy talking about the future a lot more.
 We don’t really spend much time looking back.
 Forward is our preferred direction.